jsummers/imageworsener/readme.txt

  - Apply background colors
  - "Channel offset"

 ImageWorsener is focused on correctness, and not on performance.
-Currently, it runs very slowly.
+It is relatively slow.
 Among the things it (hopefully) does right:
  - Gamma correction, and the sRGB colorspace (not just the gamma=2.2 approximation).
  - Conversion to grayscale.